 Top 7 board games in Singapore

-As with all things, you can get board games online (Lazada, Qoo10, Lazada or Shopee) or in stores.
-The prices of board games online (in the table above) are 20 to 50 per cent cheaper, but you’d have to do your own research of individual sellers to check if they are authorised sellers before buying.
+As with all things, you can get board games online (Lazada, Amazon, etc.) or in stores.
+The prices of board games online (in the table above) are prices we found online, but you’d have to do your own research of individual sellers to check if they are authorised sellers before buying.